Jelinek-J/INSPiRE/README.md

 as they allow richer formatting.

 And now about the task.
 Consider that we want to classify crystallographic and biological interaction interfaces.
-Similar to the subchapter 2.b, you should start with update of INSPiRE and create working directories.
+Similar to the subchapter 2.b, you should start with update of INSPiRE, and create working directories and setting file.
 ```
 pushd INSPiRE/
 git pull